Murfreesboro Child Custody Attorney

 Child custody disputes are some of the most emotionally challenging legal issues most will ever face.
 Every parent loves and cares for their children and will do everything possible to ensure that, regardless of state of their relationship with their co-parent, the bond with their child remains intact.
 Some child custody disputes are exceptionally more complex than others and may involve children with special needs, adoption, or mental illness.
-At E. Evan Cope, PLLC in Murfreesboro, our attorney is experienced in handling some of the most complex child custody matters and will work diligently on your behalf to protect your parental rights.
+At E. Evan Cope, PLLC in Murfreesboro, our child custody attorney is experienced in handling some of the most complex child custody matters and will work diligently on your behalf to protect your parental rights.

 Common Issues in a Complex Custody Dispute

 Of course, child custody is always a complicated matter, but certain factors and make such cases particularly complex.
-To overcome such complexities, you must hire an attorney with extensive experience in handling such matters.
+To overcome such complexities, you must hire a child custody attorney in Murfreesboro with extensive experience in handling such matters.